-According to the Every Student Succeeds Act (ESSA), the state is required to administer an alternate English language proficiency (ELP) assessment for English learners (ELs) with the most significant cognitive disabilities who cannot participate in the general ELP assessment, even with allowable accommodations.
-In response, TEA developed the TELEPAS Alternate to evaluate students identified as limited English proficient (LEP) and are also eligible to participate in STAAR Alternate 2.
+According to the Every Student Succeeds Act (ESSA), the state is required to administer an alternate English language proficiency (ELP) assessment for Emergent Bilingual learners with the most significant cognitive disabilities who cannot participate in the general ELP assessment, even with allowable accommodations.
+In response, TEA developed the TELEPAS Alternate to evaluate students identified as Emergent Bilingual and are also eligible to participate in STAAR Alternate 2.